 What’s A Facebook Group Expert?

-In order to make a group member a group expert, administrators should navigate the member list, search for the person they would like to give the badge to, and choose “Make Group Expert” from the member menu.
+In order to assign a group member as a group expert, administrators should navigate the member list, search for the person they would like to give the badge to, and choose “Make Group Expert” from the member menu.

 🎖️ Such as with administrators and moderators, group experts will receive a badge.
 This will make it easier for other members to spot important posts or comments.